©1975 Universal Pictures. All rights reserved.

 starting as early as 23 minutes into the side and continuing for the duration.
 Some speculate it is a by-product of

-copies ever examined have the "Green Slime" dead sides.
+the Glue Spray deadside, but this cannot be confirmed.
+All copies ever examined have the Glue Spray dead sides.

 I wonder how many viewers have caught the horrible continuity error during side 2.
 One passenger states "Next time,